In my work as a wayfinding consultant, a number of the locations I go to are ones that have or could benefit from heritage interpretation signage.

 - Correspond – i.e. users might need to be guided along a certain route to follow the narrative.

-- Be themed and branded together – the wayfinding signs can be designed to match the style and theme of the interpretation signs.
+- Be themed and branded together – the wayfinding signs can be designed to match the style and theme of the interpretive signs.

 Why Signage can be useful in Heritage Interpretation